Black girls are reappropriating alternative fashion - ExBulletin

 I feel like a darker skinned black woman (meaning) I have to work 10 times harder, she said.
 A lighter skinned person could do this alternative stuff and people would eat it but when it’s on a darker skinned person we get this negative connotation when you’re black you’re kind of demonized for it .

 We don’t really see dark-skinned women in fashion spaces often, Aliyah continued.
-I’m happy to have an influence on darker skinned girls.
+I’m happy to have an influence on dark-skinned girls.

 White people have also been more easily able to navigate the space of public rebellion, speaking out and publicly feeling anti-status quo without much fear of negative or violent consequences.
 For black people, participating in a fashion or subculture that promotes unabashed self-expression is daunting, given the highly politicized and often violent reactions to Zoot suits worn in the 1930s and 1940s.
 These sets of blazers and of clean-cut but bulky pants (often accessorized with a fedora or trilby-style hat) were popular in the jazz, blues, and dancehall scenes of black and Latino/Chicano neighborhoods across America, but their wearers have become the target of racial attacks. violence.
 Historian Kathy Peiss, author ofZoot Suit: the enigmatic career of extreme styleis credited inSmithsonian Magazineas saying that this was perhaps the first time in American history that fashion was seen as the cause of widespread civil unrest.